-Whether it’s your wedding ring, a pair of earrings, or your grandfather’s pocket watch, your jewelry is more than just an expensive accessory — it tells stories and holds memories.
-It’s why you keep your collection safe within your home, and wear each piece with care.
-And it’s also why we offer extra coverage to make sure every piece of jewelry in your possession is well taken care of — from the wedding ring you wear every day, to the necklace tucked away in a jewelry box.
+Whether it’s your wedding ring, a pair of earrings or your grandfather’s pocket watch, your jewelry is more than just an expensive accessory — it tells stories and holds memories.
+It’s why you keep your collection in a safe place, and wear each piece with care.
+Because your jewelry means so much, we offer extra insurance coverage to make sure every piece in your possession is protected.

 If you think your jewelry is already covered by your home, condo, or renters insurance policy, you’re right — partially.
-Most homeowners policies typically cover a percentage of your personal property, such as furniture, electronics, clothes and, you guessed it — jewelry.
+Most homeowners policies cover jewelry, but the coverage is limited due to the fact that jewelry can carry such high values in such small packages.

 Who Needs Jewelry Insurance?

-If you’re wondering if you need jewelry insurance, you should first check your homeowners policy to see what is covered and what terms apply.
+If you’re wondering if you need jewelry insurance, you should first check your homeowners policy to see what’s covered and what terms apply.
 This gives you a starting point and lets you know what coverage you already have.
-If you have a lot of jewelry that is expensive or irreplaceable you may feel that an additional policy will give your treasures the protection they deserve.
+If you have expensive or irreplaceable jewelry, additional insurance coverage will give your treasures the added protection they deserve.